Matthew A. Cherry: Early life

-Cherry was raised in the Northwest Side neighborhood of Chicago, Illinois, and graduated from Loyola Academy in nearby Wilmette in 1999.
+Cherry was raised in the Northwest Side of Chicago, Illinois, and graduated from Loyola Academy in nearby Wilmette in 1999.
 He attended the University of Akron, where he played on the football team and earned a bachelor's degree in media.

 Cherry played college football for four seasons with the Akron Zips under head coach Lee Owens and was a second-team All-Mid-American Conference wide receiver.
 He finished his career as the all-time leading receiver in school history and ended his senior season with records for total receptions, yards, touchdowns, punt return yards and punt return touchdowns.

 Professional football career

-Cherry signed with the Jacksonville Jaguars as an undrafted free agent following the 2004 NFL Draft.
+Cherry signed with the Jacksonville Jaguars as an undrafted free agent following the 2004 NFL draft.
 He was waived during final roster cuts on August 29, 2004, and re-signed to the team's practice squad on September 6.
 The Cincinnati Bengals signed him off of the Jaguars' practice squad to their active roster on December 29, 2004, before the final game of the season.

 Cherry was waived by the Bengals during final roster cuts on August 29, 2005.
 He worked out for the Ottawa Renegades of the Canadian Football League on September 9, 2005, but left the team by September 21 without having played in a game.
 The Renegades franchise folded shortly after due to financial instability.

 Cherry signed with the Carolina Panthers in 2006, and was allocated to the Hamburg Sea Devils of NFL Europe.
 He was waived by Hamburg during final roster cuts on March 5, 2006.
 He returned to the Panthers, but was waived on May 30, 2006.
 He signed with the Baltimore Ravens on August 3, 2006.
 He was placed on injured reserve on August 30, 2006, and missed the entire season.